MistySampleSkills/Skill-Template/README.md

 ## Misty's Skills

 At their most most basic, skills for Misty require two files:
-* a .js code file with the running code to execute in the skill
+* a .js code file with the code to execute in the skill
 * a .json meta file with information that enables Misty to understand what the skill does and how to execute the code

 To upload a skill to your robot, compress the code and meta files into a .zip archive.
 Upload the archive to Misty using her REST API.